Admit with Confidence. Protect Revenue Before Start of Care.

 PDGM inadmissible primary diagnosis

-Checked against 30,711 CMS-flagged inadmissible primary codes; binary rule, not a probability
+Checked against current CMS PDGM diagnosis tables; binary rule, not a probability

 ICD-10 coding accuracy